riccardodivirgilio/PythonFunctions/readme.md

 The are environments defined under: Python/Environments

-each nvironment defines a requirement.txt file and multiple entry points.
+each environment defines a requirement.txt file and multiple entry points.

 The entry point is a python file that returns any kind of python expression, typically a function.